Worcester Arts Council (WAC)

 GrantWatch ID#: 159398

-Awards historically have ranged from several hundred dollars up to $5,000.
-In recent years, WAC has awarded 40-50 project grants at an average of $1,900.
-Approximately 80% of recent awards have been below $2,500.
+Awards have historically ranged from several hundred dollars up to $5,000.
+In recent years, WAC has awarded grants at an average of ~$2,700.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.